pulumi/docs/pulumi-hugo/README.md

 # pulumi-hugo

+### <mark>This repository will be archived on Thursday, May 16 2024, and its contents will be moved to the [pulumi/docs](https://github.com/pulumi/docs) repository.
+Going forward all contributions will need to be made there.</mark>

 A [Hugo](https://gohugo.io) module containing content and layouts used on pulumi.com, including hand-authored docs, the Pulumi blog, and Learn Pulumi.

 This repository is consumed by https://github.com/pulumi/docs to produce the website you see at https://pulumi.com.
 If you're interested in contributing some docs or a blog post at https://pulumi.com/blog, you've come to the right place! 🙌